PrestaShop/DocToolsBundle/README.md

     }
 ```

-3 **How to use**
+3. **How to use**

 This bundle includes a few commands that you can use to generate documentations.
 The PrestaShop dev documentation is
-versioned in this repository https://github.com/PrestaShop/docs so you will have to clone it as well in order to export
+versioned in this repository https://github.com/PrestaShop/docs, so you will have to clone it as well in order to export
-the generation documentation.
+the generated documentation.

+## Command list